binerogroup/documentation/_sources/getting-started/users.rst.txt

    Users created in the :doc:`/getting-started/managing-your-cloud/account-management-portal` not synced to the :doc:`/getting-started/managing-your-cloud/cloud-management-portal`.

-To instead add a contact which is mainly useful for sending out information from the platform (for instance invoices to the billing department) without allowing for logging in to the portal, follow these steps:
+To instead add a contact which is mainly useful for sending out information from the platform (for example invoices to the billing department) without allowing for logging in to the portal, follow these steps:

 * From the home screen click **New contact** under the **Contacts** dialog to the right.